proudit/aws-ami-backup/README.md

 # AWS EC2(AMI) Backup Script
 AWS EC2 Backup Script.

-Get the AMI backup of the specified instance and the Snapshot associated with the specified generation before the AMI.
+ Get the AMI backup of the specified instance, and
+ Delete "AMI and Snapshot" that associated with the specified generation before

 ## Installation